International Financial Aid

 - • All international aid comes from the university's own institutional budget.

-- • Most US universities are need-aware for internationals — applying for aid can reduce admit chances.
+- • Most US universities are need-aware for internationals, so applying for aid can reduce admit chances.

 - • Only 6 schools are truly need-blind for internationals (see Need-Blind Admission).

-- • Merit scholarships are often the most realistic path for middle-income Korean families.
+- • Merit scholarships are often the most realistic path for middle-income international families.

-For Korean international students, "financial aid" from a US university has a completely different meaning than for domestic students.
+For international students, "financial aid" from a US university means something completely different than for domestic students.
 The US federal aid system (FAFSA, Pell Grants, federal loans, federal work-study) simply does not apply.
 Every dollar of aid an international student receives comes from the university's own institutional budget.

 This has three major implications:

 - It's limited.
-A university has a fixed institutional aid budget, and the international share of it is smaller than the domestic share.
+A university has a fixed institutional aid budget, and the international share is smaller than the domestic share.

 - It's competitive.
-With fewer dollars chasing a global applicant pool, international aid decisions are often tighter than domestic ones.
+Fewer dollars chasing a global applicant pool means international aid decisions are tighter than domestic ones.

 - It's factored into admissions at most schools (need-aware).
 Requesting aid can reduce admit chances.